shaik1002/biggitlabbomb/doc/integration/jira/configure.md

 ## Migrate from Jira Server to Jira Cloud

-> - Integration name [updated](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/166555) to **Jira issues** in GitLab 17.6.

-To migrate from Jira Server to Jira Cloud in GitLab and maintain your Jira issues integration:
+To migrate from Jira Server to Jira Cloud in GitLab and maintain your Jira integration:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Settings > Integrations**.
-1. Select **Jira issues**.
+1. Select **Jira**.
 1. In **Web URL**, enter the new Jira site URL (for example, `https://myjirasite.atlassian.net`).
 1. In **Email or username**, enter the email registered on your Jira profile.
 1. [Create a Jira Cloud API token](#create-a-jira-cloud-api-token), and copy the token value.